 In Orange Is The New Black, flashbacks are inserted to show how the prisoners went to prison and also explain their character, often making clear their arc.

-The interesting thing about Orange Is The New Black is that the past of the characters almost always talks of their inner problems.
+The interesting thing about Orange Is The New Black is that the characters’ past almost always talks of their inner problems.
 Crazy Eyes, for example, deals with the differences in her social environment.
 Taystee is a child no one wants to adopt.
 And Morello is a woman who gets devastated when she realizes that the man she loves actually loves another.
 Okay, maybe she goes a little further than being devastated, but it doesn’t matter now.
-The point is that here comes our next subject: character development.
+The point is that here comes our next subject: character development

 When we read or watch something, we wanna see real people dealing with real problems.
-No one wants to see happy people enjoying their beautiful family dinner without any kind of conflict.
-We like to see people struggling with problems because we identify with them.
+No one wants to see happy people enjoying their beautiful family lunch without any kind of conflict.
+We like to see people struggling with problems cuz we identify with them.

 In Orange Is The New Black, Soso is not just the crazy oriental who never stops speaking.
 She also suffers from failing to make friends in prison and staying by her own.